Showing posts sorted by relevance for query Bespoke. Sort by date Show all posts

 1540s: From the Middle French cimeterre or the Italian scimitarra (and in English originally spelled also as cimiterie).
 Most etymologists agree it’s from an unknown Ottoman Turkish word and ultimately from the Persian شمشیر (šamšir) (sword), an unusual event because the linguistic variations in the Ottoman dialects are otherwise so well documented.
 There are contested variations too in the Persian shimshir (pronounced shamsher), said by some to be derived from the Greek sampsera (a barbarian sword) but most authorities find this explanation unsatisfactory.
 There were many variations too in spelling, the preferred modern form scimitar reflecting the influence of Italian but at least one dictionary preferred simitar as late as 1902.
 In palaeontology, the term "scimitar-toothed cat" describes any of the various species of extinct prehistoric cats of the tribe Homotheriini.
 Scimitar is a noun & verb and the gruesome sounding scimitared is an adjective; the noun plural is scimitars.

 Antique Persian scimitar with leather wood scabbard featuring natural engraving on pommel and wooden handle adorned with embossed metal.
-The heavy curved blade is hand-forged and thirty inches (760mm) in length with a deep blood grove.
+The heavy curved blade is hand-forged and 30 inches (760 mm) in length with a deep blood grove.
 The leather-covered wooden scabbard is equipped with a pair of belt rings and wire decoration.
-The drag is heavily embossed with nature designs and is thirty-eight inches (965mm) long.
+The drag is heavily embossed with nature designs and is 38 inches (965 mm) long.

 1973 Reliant Scimitar SE5a.

-Produced between 1968-1986 (and based on an earlier coupé of the same name launched in 1964), the Reliant Scimitar was an early and successful attempt to combine the stylistic appeal of a coupé with the practicality of an estate.
+Produced between 1968-1986 (and based on an earlier coupé (1964-1970) of the same name), the Reliant Scimitar was an early and successful attempt to combine the visual appeal of a coupé with the practicality of an estate.
 Although English manufacturers had a long tradition of (mostly bespoke) two-door estates called shooting-brakes, they were expensive and (except for the rakish Aston Martins) often rather staid designs optimised for the carriage of dogs, shotguns, picnic baskets and such rather than style.
 The Scimitar, although in some ways crude and lacking the refinement of the better-bred, was at the time unique in the market and sold well, triggering a trend for the design which is still sometimes seen.

 Aston Martin's original 1965 DB5 Shooting Brake (left) and one of the eleven subsequently built by Radford (right).

 Before Reliant adopted the style, there were Aston Martin shooting brakes.
-Sir David Brown (1904–1993) liked his DB5 coupé (which the factory, in their English way, called a "saloon") but found it too cramped comfortably to accommodate his polo gear, shotguns and hunting dogs.
-Now, that would be called a “first world problem” but because Brown then owned Aston Martin, he simply wrote out a work order and had his craftsmen create a bespoke shooting brake (thereby confirming the informal English definition of the term: “station wagon owned by someone rich”) which they did by hand-forming the aluminum with hammers over wooden formers.
-It delighted him and solved his problem but created another because good customers stared writing him letters asking for their own but Aston Martin was at full capacity building DB5s and developing the up-coming DB6 and V8 models.
-With a bulging order book, the resources didn’t exist to add another niche model so the project was out-sourced to the coachbuilder Radford which built a further 11 (and subsequently another 6 based on the DB6).
+Sir David Brown (1904–1993) liked his DB5 coupé (1963-1965, which the factory, in their English way, called a "saloon") but found it too cramped comfortably to accommodate his polo gear, shotguns and hunting dogs.
+Now, that would be called a “first world problem” but because Brown then owned Aston Martin, he simply wrote out a work order and had his craftsmen create a bespoke shooting brake (thereby confirming the informal English definition of the term: “station wagon owned by someone rich”) which they did by hand-forming the aluminum panels with hammers over wooden formers.
+It delighted him and solved the problem but created another because good customers started writing him letters asking for their own.
+While folk offering to pay for a company's products usually is a good thing, at the time, Aston Martin was at full capacity building DB5s and developing the up-coming DB6 and V8 models.
+With a bulging order book, the resources didn’t exist to add a niche model so the project was out-sourced to the coachbuilder Radford which built a further 11 (and subsequently another 6 based on the DB6 (1965-1971)).
 That Brown’s original car was bespoke seems clear but the others are a gray area because the coachbuilder’s records and assessments of the cars indicate they were identical in all but the color of the paint and leather trim.
-There may have been only 12 DB5s and 6 DB6s but by conventional definition, all but one from some sort of production line (albeit one both leisurely and exclusive) so can all but the original be thought truly bespoke?
+There may have been only 12 DB5s and 6 DB6s shooting brakes but by conventional definition, all but one came from some sort of production line (albeit one both leisurely and exclusive) so can all but the original be thought truly bespoke?
 According to the Aston Martin website, all are bespoke so presumably that will remain the last word on the subject.

 1970 Aston Martin DBS shooting brake by FLM Panelcraft (left), 1992 Aston Martin Virage Shooting Brake (centre) and 2023 Aston Martin Vanquish Zagato Shooting Brake (right).